martaarozarena/KSchool-Master-Final-Project/Project_memory.md

 The idea was to generate an optimized way of modeling/forecasting the coronavirus cases for one country and then iterate that process to generate the rest of the models.
 We chose 25 countries around the world and thus we would generate 50 models in total: one for the coronavirus cases, other for the coronavirus deaths and this for each of the 25 selected countries.
 This is relevant since there was a need to balance between how much time was spent on generating the 'best' forecast versus the time spent in the rest of the project, that is time spent generating all the 50 models and the public front end visualisation with the results.

+Once we had the idea (predicting coronavirus cases/deaths in 25 countries) and the model for forecasting (SARIMAX), the next step was to investigate what data was publicly available for the exogenous variables.

 ## Raw data description

+We needed to look for

 ## Methodology